 (A) secreting or holding him in a place where he is not likely to be found; or (B) using or threatening to use deadly force.

-As mentioned, aggravated kidnapping is a first-degree felony punishable by up to life in prison.
+Aggravated kidnapping is a first-degree felony punishable by up to life in prison.
 According to data compiled by the Texas Tribune, most individuals convicted of aggravated kidnapping serve sentences greater than 40 years in length.

-Aggravated kidnapping is 3G offense, which requires an inmate to serve have of his or her sentence before being eligible for parole.
+Yes, aggravated kidnapping is 3G offense, which requires an inmate to serve have of his or her sentence before being eligible for parole.

 18 USC 1201 also makes kidnapping a federal offense if the act took place over state lines, if the kidnapping occurred in a federal territory, or if the person kidnapped is a foreign official or internationally-protected person.

 Related to kidnapping is the offense of Smuggling a Person.
-Penal Code 20.05 defines smuggling a person as transporting and concealing an individual, for financial benefit, to conceal them from law enforcement or to help them flee from law enforcement.
+Texas Penal Code 20.05 defines smuggling a person as transporting and concealing an individual, for financial benefit, to conceal them from law enforcement or to help them flee from law enforcement.